 978-0-9868089-0-6 Mystery Light in Cranberry Cove Book (soft cover)

-When I first requested a prefix, I choose a block of ten.
+When I first requested a prefix, I chose a block of ten.
 They suggested you should request the number appropriate to the predicted number of publications.
 You can choose 10, 100, 1000 or more.
 If I published more often, I’d go for 100, which I might next year or the year after.
 If I were a publisher like Nimbus, I might go for 1,000.

 When you request a prefix, you’ll receive an email message like this: (Quarter Castle Publishing) has requested a new ISBN prefix.
 Your request is currently being reviewed.
 Upon approval, a new ISBN block will be accessible on your CISS account.